20 plus Examples of friction – Easy to observe in our daily life

 As we discussed in our previous post about Newton law’s.
 We have also seen some of the important examples but here we will talk about the main topic that is friction force.

 We all well known about the term friction.
-Below are the deep discussion on
+Below are the deep discussion on examples of friction.

 Here are 20+ examples of friction that you can easily observe in daily life: